 Black Friday Business Intrusion

 If you think that consumers are the only demographic that enjoys this Friday, you're probably wrong.
-Brands all over the world start preparing to fulfil the demand months before this day.
+Brands all over the world start preparing to fulfill the demand months before this day.
 They know how to make and generate demand for their goods.
 So they also wash their hands in celebrations, with campaigns.

 Businesses try to capture people with campaigns.
 If you're a startup, winning this day of the year can ramp up your whole game.
 This is a high tide and if you know how to surf, you are all set.
 Here we'll discuss how brands manage to get a large economic pie.

 While established brands go for more orders, new businesses or startups go with more conversion rates.
 Converting more people into consumers will take spending.
 So before a successful Friday sale, comes spending.
-Figure out a CAC, customer acquisition cost and plan your deals and discounts accordingly.
+Figure out a CAC, and customer acquisition cost and plan your deals and discounts accordingly.

 What is Black Friday?